jodal/comics/docs/webservice.rst

       Accept: application/x-plist

 JSON and JSONP are always supported.
-Other formats like XML, YAML, and Apple binary plists (bplist) may be available if the *comics* instance got the additional dependencies required by the format installed.
+Other formats like XML, YAML, and Apple binary plists (bplist) may be available if the Comics instance got the additional dependencies required by the format installed.

-If you run a *comics* instance yourself, and want support for more response formats, check out `Tastypie's serialization docs
+If you run a Comics instance yourself, and want support for more response formats, check out `Tastypie's serialization docs
 <https://django-tastypie.readthedocs.io/en/latest/serialization.html>`_ for
 details on what you need to install.